 If labor doesn’t happen naturally, we might need to help your body get the process started.
 These are some common reasons we might need to induce labor:

-- Your baby is overdue by 1 to 2 weeks.
+- Your baby is 1 to 2 weeks overdue.

 - Your water has broken, but contractions haven’t started.

-- You have high blood pressure, diabetes, infection, or other condition that’s a threat to you or your baby’s health.
+- You have high blood pressure, diabetes, an infection, or another condition that’s a threat to you or your baby’s health.

 If your cervix hasn’t started to ripen, we might: